Can the FBI Really Arrest Texas Democrats? Trump Seems to Think So

 AUSTIN, TEXAS - It seems like the standoff in Texas over redistricting continues to escalate, as Governor Greg Abbott and other top Republicans want to see Texas Dems who have fled the state arrested and brought back so that they can redraw congressional lines.

 Warrants have been issued for the civil arrest of Texas House members who have traveled to states like Illinois and New York in order to break quorum.
-However, these warrants have no jurisdiction outside Texas, which has promoted calls from Republicans for FBI involvement.
+However, these warrants have no jurisdiction outside Texas, which has prompted calls from Republicans for FBI involvement.

 But what exactly can the FBI do?
 Does the agency have the authority to locate and arrest these Democrats?
 Or does this fall outside federal authority?